 Pumpkin patches are great for dogs to romp around in (if pet friendly!).
-Whether you intend on carving the pumpkin, having a photoshoot, or more, it is a great time with your best pup.
-Also, pumpkin, both raw and canned, is safe provided your pet is not suffering from a chronic condition such as kidney disease or diabetes.
+Whether you intend on carving the pumpkin, having a photoshoot, or making some pie, it is a great time with your best pup.
+Also, pumpkin, both raw and canned, is safe, provided your pet is not suffering from a chronic condition such as kidney disease or diabetes.
 As far as our healthy pets go, seeds and flesh of fresh, raw or cooked pumpkins are safe.
 Fresh pumpkin is more nutritious than canned.
 If you choose to go with canned, make sure it doesn’t have added sugar or sweeteners.
 An easy way to have some handy dog treats around that will last several weeks is roasting the seeds in the oven.

 Trick – or – Treating